-Students are entitled to express, in writing, their opinions and may distribute handwritten, duplicated, or printed on school premises or at school-sponsored at other locations in accordance with conditions and procedures established in materialś activities established conditions certain con Board Policy.

-Students have the responsibility to become familiar with and follow the conditions and procedures in Board Policy.
+- Students are entitled to express, in writing, their opinions and may distribute handwritten, duplicated, or printed materials on school premises or at school-sponsored activities at other locations in accordance with certain conditions and procedures established in Board Policy. - + Students have the responsibility to become familiar with and follow the conditions and procedures in Board Policy.
 (See Student Publications, p.
 23.)